 Xeriscaping was a term coined back in the 1970s in Denver, CO, to mean water-wise or water-efficient landscaping.
 The term xeriscape is derived from the Greek word xeros, which means dry.
 Don’t let that mislead you into thinking we’re talking about deserts and cactus or even a drought-plagued, barren landscape.
 Xeriscaping is a method of gardening that involves choosing plants that are appropriate to their site and creating a landscape that can be maintained with little supplemental watering.

 Xeriscaping is not a style or category of garden design.
-It is basically some common sense guides to gardening in harmony with your site and can actually be applied to any type of garden design.
+It is a common sense guide to gardening in harmony with your site.
+It can be applied to any type of garden design.

 The obvious answer is that we only have a finite amount of water on Earth and some years even less than others.
-By grouping plants by their water needs, using mulch and choosing drought-tolerant plants, you will be conserving on water usage.
+By grouping plants by their water needs, using mulch, and choosing drought-tolerant plants, you will be conserving water usage.

-By applying these simple techniques you will be conserving water and be improving local water quality — all while still having a beautiful garden.
+By applying these simple xeriscaping techniques you will be conserving water and improving local water quality—all while still having a beautiful garden.

 The 7 Principles of Xeriscaping

 - Choose Appropriate Plant Material: You may choose to incorporate a few plants that will need to be coddled, but for the most part, selecting plants that thrive in your area during low water conditions will give you the best results.
 This often includes native plants that we so often take for granted.
 The choice of plants will vary by region, even within a single yard.
-You may also be surprised to see how many plants are considered xeric, once they have established themselves and when properly cared for.
+You may be surprised to see how many plants are considered xeric once they are established and receive proper care.